wd5gnr/Elf-RcForth/readme.md

 Notes:
 ------
 I noticed that the documentation for all the comparison operators looks backwards and is backwards from gforth.
 What's more is that equality parts are messed up also.
-This WILL BE FIXED AT SOME POINT and WILL BREAK YOUR CODE when it is
+This WILL WILL BREAK YOUR CODE from earlier versions.
+In the same vein.
+Jolly fixed UNTIL to work properly and that also breaks old code.

 gForth: